wwsmiff/hacking_rdg/README.md

 - create a thread to continuously read the vehicle speed
 - create a thread to run the pipewire filter based on the speed.
 ```
 I have a feeling that this could have some kind of hidden race conditions but I'm not sure.
-Now this process comes with two big issues: 1.
-No connections are made automatically, which means I need to manually setup links for applications -> filter input and filter output -> audio device.
+Now this process comes with some issues, but mainly: no connections are made automatically, which means I need to manually setup links for applications -> filter input and filter output -> audio device.
 Luckily there's `qpwgraph` which allows me to do this.

 ###### without audio filter
 ![](screenshots/without_filter.png)